tpaivaa/AspNetCore-Vue-BroilerPlate/README.md

 Visual Studio 2017

-- Opening with visual studio should automatically do npm / bower magic.
+- Opening with visual studio should automatically do npm / bower magic (It will take a while, see output window).
 - Task runner starts gulp watch as project opens and webpack runs after build.

 # INSTALLATION